-This is a limited task of time in which the pilot must fly a path of your choice from a given set of turnpoints, in order to cover as much distance as possible within the stipulated time limit for the task.
-The pilot must cross the starting gate (SP) and a final gate (FP) which can be set to one of turnpoints, and may also be necessary to pass certain intermediate gates during the task, as specified in the briefing.
+The pilot must cross the starting gate (SP) and a final gate (FP) which can be set to one of waypoint, and may also be necessary to pass certain intermediate gates during the task, as specified in the briefing.
 There are no pre-declaration elements.
-The linear distance between turnpoints will not be informed in advance.
-Unless otherwise indicated, the pilots will perform free takeoff from your deck and within the designated time frame of the task.
+The linear distance between waypoints will not be informed in advance.